danbatiste/PokeRank/README.md

 # Current issues:
+If the type of a pokemon has changed in new generations, the program mixes the old and new types.
+Example: Sandshrew - ground, ice

 Uses type strengths/weaknesses of gen 8, despite the gen chosen by the user.

 Compares the Pokémon to itself (though this makes sense, Pokémon will fight against themselves sometimes)